-King's College London is committed to reducing its impact on the environment, including the impact its waste has.
+King's College London is committed to reducing its impact on the environment, including the impact the various waste streams across the university have.
 This means ensuring as little waste as possible goes to landfill.
 The university aims to do this by applying the ‘Reduce, Re-use, Recycle’ waste hierarchy.

-As part of this, King's College London tries to re-use items such as furniture within its campuses where possible through Warp-It, and has set a target recycling rate of 70%.
-We operate a 'zero to landfill' policy for general waste, food waste and bulky waste.
+As part of this, King's College London has set a target recycling rate of 70% by 2020 for office and residential waste.
+King's also operates a 'zero to landfill' policy for general waste, food waste and bulky waste.